pyscada/PyScada/docs/django_settings.rst

 	EMAIL_HOST_PASSWORD = 'password'
 	EMAIL_PREFIX = 'PREFIX' # Mail subject will be "PREFIX subjecttext"

-	# meta informations about the plant site
+	# meta information's about the plant site
 	PYSCADA_META = {
 		'name':'A SHORT NAME',
 		'description':'A SHORT DESCRIPTION',